curl/everything-curl/curl-trust.md

    document best practices and we have a style guide that helps us keep code consistent.

 3. We stick to promises and guarantees as much as possible.
-We don't break APIs and we don't abandon support for old systems.
+We do not break APIs and we do not abandon support for old systems.

 4. Security is of utmost importance and we take every reported incident seriously and realize that we **must** fix all known problems and we need